M6Securities/manius-market/README.md

 To create the database, run `rake db:create db:migrate db:seed`

+### Stripe

+To test locally, you need to be running the local stripe API CLI tool or whatever it's called.
+Once you have that set up, you can run it via `stripe listen --forward-to HOSTNAME/api/webhook/stripe`

 ### Environment Credentials

 There are quite a few environment credentials needed to run the app.